earthdaily/earthdaily-documentation/docs/Agro/Territory_insights/Territory_insights_overview.md

 **Data Sources:**
 - Multi-satellite imagery (Sentinel-2, Landsat, and commercial providers)
-- Weather stations and gridded weather datasets
+- Multi weather datasets
-- USDA Cropland Data Layer and other reference datasets
+- Other public reference datasets

 ## 🔗 Support & Resources

 **Getting Started:**
 - Schedule a consultation to discuss your specific territory and use cases
 - Request a pilot program for your region
-- API documentation and integration guides available upon access approval

 **Use Case Examples:**